-League of Education Voters champions an education system that provides every student in the state an equal opportunity for success from cradle to career.
+League of Education Voters champions an education system that provides every student in the state equitable opportunities for success from cradle to career.

 To create the permanent change our students deserve, we at LEV know that we have much to learn and work to do as an organization and as individuals.
-We commit to:
+We are committed to:

 Starting with the self — We will work to uncover and dismantle the racism within ourselves and the racist structures and practices within our own organization.

 Listening and amplifying — The voices of the Black community and people of color are the center of this movement, and we must listen, learn and amplify their messages in our own circles.

 Supporting — We will actively seek opportunities to support the work of organizations led by and serving communities of color, contributing our capacity and resources to support their work in dismantling unjust systems.

 Being Accountable — We also call upon our networks to hold us accountable.
 We know we will take missteps and are grounded in our dedication to doing better for the students of Washington.

 The urgency of this work requires us to seek solutions that challenge the status quo.
 We must ensure that no more names are added to the list of lives claimed by police brutality and systemic racism.
 And we must fight for a world in which true educational and economic equity exists.